Director: Mary Moffett

 Assistant Director: C.J.
 Leoncini

 C.J. grew up in Centerville, Utah but now lives in West Jordan, Utah.
-He currently attends Utah Valley University part-time pursuing a degree in Business Management.
+He graduated in 2017 from Utah Valley University with a BS in Business Management.
 He works as a marketing specialist for a major retail distributor in Salt Lake City.
-He began playing handbells in 2010 and has played tenor saxophone since age twelve.
-He was an avid member of the University of Utah Marching Utes for the 2003 through 2009 seasons, serving as a drum major from 2006 through 2009.
-Go UTES!
-He loves to travel and try new restaurants.
+Music has been a distinctive part of C.J.’s life since the age of twelve beginning with playing the clarinet and then learning saxophone.
+He was an avid member of the University of Utah Marching Utes for the 2003 through 2009 seasons, playing tenor saxophone from 2003 through 2005 and then serving as a drum major from 2006 through 2009.
+GO UTES!
+His love of music expanded when he began playing handbells with the Bells of Joyful Sound in 2010 and became the assistant director in 2014.
+He enjoys learning more each year about handbells and is currently serving as event chair for the Area 11 Utah Spring Ring held annually in March.
+He loves to travel, watch college and pro-football, and try new restaurants.
 He enjoys summer recreation, working in his yard, attending the symphony, and spending time with his cocker spaniel.
-He hopes to be playing handbells for many years.

 Lacey grew up in Utah County where she first began playing handbells with her mother and brother at their community church in Orem.
 The unique sound, diversity and challenges of handbells has been coursing through her veins ever since.
-She has rung bells for the past 25 years and was previously a member of the Utah Valley Handbell Choir.
+She began ringing bells in 1990 and was previously a member of the Utah Valley Handbell Choir.
 Lacey attended Utah Valley University and holds a Bachelor’s degree in Behavioral Science.
-She has gone on four volunteer missions to New Orleans to aid in the rebuilding of homes with R.H.I.N.O. and Habitat For Humanity following the aftermath of hurricane Katrina.
-Lacey works in Orem, is a diehard rockhound and enjoys camping, fishing, legos, video games, listening to David Bowie, and reading Patricia Cornwell
+She has gone on four volunteer missions with R.H.I.N.O. and Habitat For Humanity in New Orleans, and is a former Specialist of the Army National Guard.
+Lacey works in Orem, is a diehard rockhound and enjoys camping, fishing, legos, video games, listening to David Bowie, and reading Patricia Cornwell.